Demi-urge/menace_sandbox/docs/sandbox_runner.md

 Isolated modules that lack inbound references may still contain useful logic.
 `discover_recursive_orphans` and `scripts.discover_isolated_modules` surface
-these files before each run. `discover_recursive_orphans` returns a mapping from each orphan module to the module(s) that imported it, allowing downstream tools to construct workflow segments per dependency chain.
+these files before each run.
+Use `--discover-isolated` or `--no-discover-isolated` to control the isolated scan. `discover_recursive_orphans` returns a mapping from each orphan module to the module(s) that imported it, allowing downstream tools to construct workflow segments per dependency chain.
 The collected paths are then passed to